energy-modelling-workbench/spine-data-model/README.md

 ## Purpose of the Spine data model

 Spine data model serves use cases where the data has graph-like structure, contains complex data types (e.g. multi-dimensional time series data), there is a need for alternative data values (e.g. to build scenarios) and the data should be easily convertible into different formats.
-This is often the case when using modelling tools.
+This is often the case when modelling something complex.

 ## Introduction to the data model